DCROverfittingProtection

 None

-: Do not subsample the synthetic data.
-Use all of the synthetic data to compute the final score.<int>
+: Do not subsample the data.
+Use all of the data to compute the final score.<int>

-: Subsample the synthetic data to the given number of rows.
+: Subsample the datasets to the given number of rows.
 The subsample will estimate the overall score while improving the computation speed.

 num_iterations